OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 ### Create load balancer target pools step {#create-target-pools-step}

-As we are creating a single load balancer which routes traffic for both the Test and Production Environment we want to avoid re-using the same virtual machines.
-We use dedicated target pools for the Test and Production environments to do this.
+As we are creating a single load balancer that routes traffic for both the test and production environment we want to avoid re-using the same virtual machines.
+We use dedicated target pools for the test and production environments to do this.
 A [target pool](https://cloud.google.com/load-balancing/docs/target-pools) is the name given to a group of virtual machine instances hosted in Google Cloud.

-To add the step for creating the necessary target pools for the load balancer:
+Add the step to create the necessary target pools for the load balancer:

 1. Navigate to **{{Project, Operations, Runbooks}}**, and choose the runbook.
 1. Click **ADD STEP**.